Baywatch Plot Summary:

 Onto the comedy.
 Yup.
 Here we go.
 It’s Dan being nostalgic Dan.
 I can’t get over the comedies of yesteryear.
 Yadda, yadda, yadda.
 Blah, blah, blah.
 Fine.
 Go ahead and see the movie then.
 I dare you.
 I can sum up the comedy like this.
 There’s a scene where the nerdy fat guy (Jon Bass) sees the hot lifeguard (Kelly Rohrbach).
 She goes up to talk to him, but the fat nerdy guy just mumbles.
 That’s it.
 That’s the joke.
 Am I being too nostalgic?
 I’m sorry, is that joke just way over my head?
 Nostalgic my ass.

 Aside from that lazy garbage, the movie is one two-hour dick joke.
-When it’s not piling on the dick gags, which is rare, the dialogue is so on the nose bottom of the barrel, it makes you wonder how long they spent writing this script.
-On the rare occasions when the script actually delivers decent material on the page, the actors can’t deliver the laughs because they aren’t capable of elevating the comedy.
+When it’s not piling on the dick gags, which is rare, the dialogue is so on the nose, bottom of the barrel, it makes me wonder how long they spent writing this script.
+On the rare occasions when the script actually has decent material, the actors can’t deliver the laughs because they aren’t capable of elevating the comedy.

 This cast seems like they had a lot of fun filming Baywatch, and to their credit, they have a decent chemistry.
 The problem is this movie needed actors who really know comedy, and can deliver perfect comedic timing.
 I’ve said it a hundred times, but comedy is HARD.
 To make somebody laugh is an exceptionally difficult skill.
 Alexandra Daddario, Ilfenesh Hadera, Jon Bass and Kelly Rohrbach are all good sports, but they have no chance of salvaging what is weak material to begin with.
 This is like putting a bunch of .250 hitters on the San Diego Padres.
 This script needed .380 hitters.